 (c) within a prescribed period after the making of the PBO.

-(2) A firearm or firearm licence given up under subsection (1) must be dealt with in the prescribed manner.
+(2) A firearm item or firearms authorisation given up under subsection (1) must be dealt with in the prescribed manner.

 (3) If the constrained person —

-(a) was lawfully in possession of a firearm or firearm licence before the PBO was made; and
+(a) was lawfully in possession of a firearm item or firearms authorisation before the PBO was made; and

-(b) gives up possession of the firearm or firearm licence under subsection (1),
+(b) gives up possession of the firearm item or firearms authorisation under subsection (1),

-the constrained person does not breach the PBO only because he or she is in possession of the firearm or firearm licence for the period necessary to comply with subsection (1).
+the constrained person does not breach the PBO only because he or she is in possession of the firearm item or firearms authorisation for the period necessary to comply with subsection (1).

-(4) When making a PBO the court may shorten the prescribed period within which the constrained person must give up possession of firearms and firearm licences.
+(4) When making a PBO the court may shorten the prescribed period within which the constrained person must give up possession of firearm items and firearms authorisations.

+[Section 30 amended: No. 13 of 2022 s.
+76 and 77.]

-31. Seizure of firearms
+31. Seizure of firearm items

-(1) Subject to the Criminal Investigation Act 2006 section 31, if a constrained person does not give up possession of a firearm or firearm licence in accordance with section 30 of this Act, a police officer may, without a warrant, enter a place where —
+(1) Subject to the Criminal Investigation Act 2006 section 31, if a constrained person does not give up possession of a firearm item or firearms authorisation in accordance with section 30 of this Act, a police officer may, without a warrant, enter a place where —

-(a) a firearm that is, or is reasonably suspected to be, in the possession of the constrained person; or
+(a) a firearm item that is, or is reasonably suspected to be, in the possession of the constrained person; or

-(b) a firearm licence held by the constrained person,
+(b) a firearms authorisation held by the constrained person,

-is reasonably suspected to be, and search for and seize the firearm or firearm licence.
+is reasonably suspected to be, and search for and seize the firearm item or firearms authorisation.

 (2) In order to exercise a power under subsection (1), a police officer may use any force against any person or thing that it is reasonably necessary to use in the circumstances.

-(3) A firearm or firearm licence seized under subsection (1) must be given to the Commissioner of Police and dealt with in the prescribed manner.
+(3) A firearm item or firearms authorisation seized under subsection (1) must be given to the Commissioner of Police and dealt with in the prescribed manner.

+[Section 31 amended: No. 13 of 2022 s.
+76 and 77.]

 32. Notification of co-licensees and responsible persons

 (1) In this section —

-co-licensee, in relation to a constrained person who holds a firearm licence for a firearm, means another person who holds a firearm licence for the same firearm;
+co-licensee, in relation to a constrained person who holds a firearms authorisation for a firearm item, means another person who holds a firearms authorisation for the same firearm item;

-responsible person, in relation to a constrained person who uses or has access to a firearm in the course of the constrained person’s usual occupation, means the person who holds a firearm licence (or the equivalent under a law of another State or a Territory) for that firearm or, if there is no such person —
+responsible person, in relation to a constrained person who uses or has access to a firearm item in the course of the constrained person’s usual occupation, means the person who holds a firearms authorisation (or the equivalent under a law of another State or a Territory) for that firearm item or, if there is no such person —

 (a) if the constrained person is a police officer or a member of an armed force — the officer in command of the police or armed force in the State or Territory where the constrained person is based; or